Think Parallax: Solving Multi-Hop Problems via Multi-View Knowledge-Graph-Based Retrieval-Augmented Generation: Introduction

-\begin{itemize} \item \textbf{Pioneering a Multi-Head Decoupling Architecture for KG-RAG.} To our knowledge, we are the first to introduce this design to KG-RAG, where different heads are enabled to capture complementary relational cues at varying reasoning depths through end-to-end training tailored for retrieval tasks. we also developed a synergistic exploration–exploitation method, including Pairwise Similarity Regulation (PSR), to enhance robust retrieval and head specialization.

-\item \textbf{Providing an In-Depth Analysis of Head Specialization in Multi-Hop Reasoning.} Our work is the first to provide strong empirical evidence for a relay effect, where distinct sets of heads are activated for different reasoning stages.
-This analysis is enabled by a novel set of metrics we introduce to quantify head-level contribution and effectiveness (detailed methodology in Appendix~\ref{app:head}). \item \textbf{Demonstrating Robust Performance and Generalizability.} Our model not only shows impressive performance for in-domain performance in terms of Hit Rate and Macro-F1 on WebQSP and CWQ, but proves far more robust than prior work.
-In a challenging zero-shot transfer, it outperforms the SOTA baseline by a substantial 7.68 Macro-F1 points, demonstrating its ability to learn transferable reasoning mechanisms that provide higher-quality context for the downstream generator. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item \textbf{Multi-head decoupling architecture for KG-RAG.} We propose the first KG-RAG framework that decouples queries and KGs into head-specific views, allowing attention heads to capture complementary relational cues at different reasoning depths.
+A joint exploration–exploitation strategy, namely PSR and weakly supervised gating which enhances robustness and promotes specialization.

+\item \textbf{Head specialization in multi-hop reasoning.} We provide the first empirical evidence of a relay effect, where distinct head groups dominate different stages of multi-hop reasoning.
+New metrics quantify head-level contribution and effectiveness.

+\item \textbf{State-of-the-Art Performance and Cross-Domain Generalization.} ParallaxRAG achieves state-of-the-art results on WebQSP and CWQ, and generalizes to the biomedical BioASQ benchmark.
+Under zero-shot transfer, it surpasses the previous SOTA by 7.32 Macro-F1, demonstrating transferable reasoning capabilities across domains. \end{itemize}